Running uv-Based Docker Containers in Read-Only Mode

 Solution

-- don’t actually need Python to write bytecode files at runtime if you’re smart about the build process. uv has some flags that most people don’t know about that solve this elegantly.
+- You don’t actually need Python to write bytecode files at runtime if you’re smart about the build process. uv has some flags that solve this elegantly.

-- can disable uv’s default behavior of checking for updates and re-installing packages at runtime.
+- You can disable uv’s default behavior of checking for updates and re-installing packages at runtime.

 Your Dockerfile should look something like this: